-Deadline for applications: 4 September 2023
+Deadline for applications: 29 March 2025

-Background – Our team studies leg regeneration in the crustacean Parhyale hawaiensis using a combination of transgenic, live imaging and molecular profiling approaches (see Averof 2022, Paris et al. 2022).
-We increasingly rely on transgenic approaches to identify and study cis-regulatory elements, to mark diverse cell populations for live imaging, and to manipulate gene expression in a conditional and cell/tissue-specific manner.
-These efforts require streamlining existing transgenesis and CRISPR KI approaches to generate transgenic lines more efficiently and on a larger scale.
+We have already established a range of transgenic markers and tools in this species (summarized in https://tinyurl.com/NatMeth, and reviewed in https://tinyurl.com/ParhyaleRev).
+We rely on transgenic approaches to identify and to study cis-regulatory elements, to develop transgenic reporters for live imaging, and to manipulate gene expression in a conditional and cell-type-specific manner.
+These efforts require generating transgenic lines efficiently and on a large scale.
 The recruited developer/engineer will spearhead this effort, both as a manager and a hands-on experimenter.

-Work environment – The transgenic tools developer/engineer will be fully integrated in the Averof lab (averof-lab.org), participating in lab meetings, seminars, lab retreats and training courses.
+Work environment – The transgenic tools developer/engineer will be fully integrated in the Averof lab (averof-lab.org), participating in lab meetings, seminars, lab retreats and training.
 S/he will collaborate closely with the team leader and other team members (postdocs, PhD students, technicians) to provide support, discuss and prioritise objectives.
 The lab’s working language is English.

-Work environment – The transgenic tools developer/engineer will be fully integrated in the Averof lab (averof-lab.org), participating in lab meetings, seminars, lab retreats and training courses.
+Work environment – The transgenic tools developer/engineer will be fully integrated in the Averof lab (averof-lab.org), participating in lab meetings, seminars, lab retreats and training.
 S/he will collaborate closely with the team leader and other team members (postdocs, PhD students, technicians) to provide support, discuss and prioritise objectives.
 The lab’s working language is English.

 Expected qualifications –

-* Experience in microinjection, transgenesis and/or CRISPR approaches
+* Experience in microinjection, transgenesis and/or CRISPR

 * Experience in cell or developmental biology would be an advantage, but not essential